AmrMahm0ud/driver/README.md

 ## so in the admin app when i assign task to user i need to put id 1 for amr and 2 for mohammed in the assigned Text filed

+## after assign task to user will send a notification to the user

 # Project Architecture
 This project follows the Clean Architecture pattern, which separates the application into distinct layers that are responsible for specific tasks.
 The layers are as follows: